WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

 ### Blueprint Configurators

-Each Blueprint class has a corresponding configurator, e.g. `BuffConfigurator`, which exposes an API for modifying its fields and components.
-Once you call `Configure()` all of the changes are committed and validation errors are logged as a warning.
+Each Blueprint type has a corresponding configurator, e.g. `BuffConfigurator`, with methods for modifying its fields and components.

-The API uses method chaining, meaning each method call returns the configurator resulting in reduced boilerplate:
+When you're done configuring, call `Configure()` to commit your changes and run validation.
+Validation errors are logged as a warning.

+Configurators use method chaining to reduce boilerplate:

 ```C#
 FeatureConfigurator.New(FeatName, FeatGuid)